lmb-embrapa/machado/docs/source/installation.rst

 **Python 3.6**

-Be sure to have the python development libraries installed (in Ubuntu 16.04, install with 'apt-get install python-dev').
+Be sure to have the python development libraries installed (in Ubuntu 18.04, install with 'apt-get install python3-dev').

 We strongly recommend creating a new virtualenv for your project